Post

 \[y(x)=e^{-h}\left(\int e^hr\ dx + c\right),\qquad h=\int p(x)\ dx \tag{4}\]

-Here, the integration constant in $h$ does not matter.
+Here, the constant of integration in $h$ does not matter.

-In equation (4), the only value that depends on the given initial condition is $c$, so if we write equation (4) as the sum of two terms
+Since the only value in equation (4) that depends on the given initial condition is $c$, if we write equation (4) as the sum of two terms

 \[y(x)=e^{-h}\int e^hr\ dx + ce^{-h} \tag{4*}\]